ubc-lib-geo/metadata-and-project-archiving/content/reviewing-your-metadata.md

 - Extent
 - Scale Range

+These fields represent the default ArcGIS metadata style Item Description, so in the next section we'll change this to reflect a more widely used metadata standard.

 More information about viewing and editing metadata can be found using the ArcGIS Pro help documentation here: [https://pro.arcgis.com/en/pro-app/latest/help/metadata/view-and-edit-metadata.htm](https://pro.arcgis.com/en/pro-app/latest/help/metadata/view-and-edit-metadata.htm)